wp-plugins/symbiostock/readme.txt

 = Are you going to be doing any networking amongst Symbiostock stores? =

 We are deep in the development of a fully functional networking system that will permit Symbiostock users to showcase their images collectively and generate sales.

+= What limitations are there if I don't have Imagick installed? =

+Without Imagick, Symbiostock cannot process vectors and some other minor functions will not be as optimal as they would be with it installed.
+This is due to limitations with the built in GD library that bundles with PHP.
+In essence, you can only process JPEG images using the GD library and is fully suitable for photographers.

 = What is the Symbiostock Artist Network? =